 A thorough examination of the Magic Formula indicates that it is the real deal in terms of beating the S&P 500 over long periods of time.

-The rules are simple, but can produce a lot of variability which isn’t necessarily reflected in the backtested data.
+The rules are simple, but produce a lot of variables which aren’t necessarily reflected in the backtested data.
 What a trader buys, and when, will significantly impact results.
 Also, how a trader screens for stocks (for example, market cap.) will alter the stocks available for purchase.
 We could all use this strategy and end up with different results…as with most strategies.

 Buying good quality stocks is a good investment approach, but investors can add their own twists to help improve performance.
 The evidence indicates that the Magic Formula provides great bones for a strategy.
 It works on its own, but investors can dress up the strategy by adding in more analysis, and using other fundamental, seasonal, and technical tendencies to help improve performance.